Latest Project News

 WHY IS A NEW BRIDGE NEEDED?

-The Route 47 Missouri River Bridge needs to be replaced because of its deteriorating condition.
-It serves as a vital link for the communities on both sides of the river.
-The bridge, which opened in 1936, carries about 11,000 vehicles a day.
-The existing bridge has narrow lanes, no shoulders, restrictive weight limits and requires a regular cycle of maintenance work.
-The new bridge will provide safer and more efficient travel for the many motorists going between Franklin and Warren Counties.
+The old Route 47 Missouri River Bridge was in need of replacing due to its deteriorating condition.
+The bridge, which opened in 1936, carried about 11,000 vehicles a day and served as a vital link to the communities on both sides of the river.
+The old bridge has narrow lanes, no shoulders, restrictive weight limits and required a regular cycle of maintenance work.
+The new bridge provides a safer and more efficient travel for the many motorists going between Franklin and Warren Counties.

-The new bridge will be built just upstream (to the west) of the existing bridge.
+The new bridge is located just upstream (to the west) of the old bridge.

-The new bridge will have two 12-foot lanes and 10-foot shoulders on the inside and outside.
-MoDOT has worked with local officials and community leaders to design the aesthetics of the bridge, which will include decorative lighting, railing details and decorative columns.
+The new bridge has two 12-foot lanes and 10-foot shoulders on the inside and outside.
+MoDOT worked with local officials and community leaders to design the aesthetics of the bridge, which includes decorative lighting, railing details and decorative columns.

-WILL THE NEW BRIDGE INCLUDE A BIKE-PEDESTRIAN LANE?
+DOES THE NEW BRIDGE HAVE A BIKE-PEDESTRIAN LANE?

 Yes, the new bridge will have a ten-foot protected bike/pedestrian path.

 Construction began in the summer of 2016.
 The new bridge opened in late 2018.
 All construction is expected to be completed by the summer of 2019.

 WHAT KIND OF TRAFFIC IMPACTS WILL THERE BE?

 There will be occasional lane restrictions with flaggers on hand to direct traffic.